agoric-labs/PlaygroundVat/src/vat/vats.md

 The ``DECIDE`` Host Message is used internally among members of a Quorum Vat to coordinate their actions, and contains a "decision seqnum", a Recipient Vat ID, and a Vat Message ID, collectively known as the Decision Message.
+To help the implementation find the right message, the Decision Message also includes an alleged Sender Vat ID and Message Sequence Number.

 All three types of Host Messages also include cryptographic evidence that the sending Host approves of the contents.
 For ``OP`` messages, this indicates